-- Sitting room with woodburner, kitchen, two bedrooms (twin and double), bathroom with a shower over the bath, down two steps to a small utility area and dining room.
+- Sitting room with wood burner, kitchen, two bedrooms (twin and double), bathroom with lavatory and shower over bath, down two steps to a small utility area and dining room.
 Bi fold windows and doors lead from the dining room onto a large deck area with views towards Lake Windermere.

 Heating: Night storage heating.